Clarifai/old-docs/getting-started/authentication/sso.md

 ## What is Social SSO?

-In general, Single Sign On (SSO) allows the clients to manage the users outside of the built-in application.

 Similar to Single Sign On (SSO), Social Login allows users to access systems with login credentials that already exist on other social platforms.
 It’s simple and convenient and it will let Clarifai users utilize social logins for Google and GitHub.
 These social Sign On were used primarily because it enhances the user experience of Open Social - no need to fill out the sign-up forms or remember another password.